-Nepal signed first trade and transit treaty with India, the largest trade partner, in 1950; therefore, the treaty has been renewed several times and in March 2007, Nepal and India entered into bilateral trade treaty.
-After adopting liberalization policy since mid-1980's Nepal opened up border for international trade and moved forward from inward-looking strategy to outward-looking strategy.
+Nepal signed first trade and transit treaty with India, the largest trade partner, in 1950, then after the treaty has been renewed several times and in March 2007, Nepal and India entered into bilateral trade treaty.
+After adopting liberalization policy since mid-1980's Nepal opened up border for international trade and moved forward form inward-looking strategy to outward-looking strategy.
 As a result of open economic policy, Nepal has entered into several bilateral, regional and multilateral trade agreements.
-Nepal is member of two major regional trade agreements- South Asian Free Trade Area (SAFTA) since 2004 and Bay of Bengal Initiative for Multi-sectoral Trade and Economic Cooperation (BIMSTEC) since 2004.
+Nepal is member of two major regional trade agreements- South Asian Free Trade Area (SAFTA) since 2004 and Bay of Bengal Initiative for multi-sectoral trade and economic cooperation (BIMSTEC) since 2004.
 Similarly, Nepal is the first least developed country (LDC) to become member of World Trade Organization (WTO) in 2004 by negotiation.
 All these initiations indicate Nepal's move towards open economic policy and commitment towards international trade and global competition.